utkarshsaboo45/LegalNER/milestone_1/Teamwork_Contract.md

 - No person shall assault another person.

 **Team membership as coworkers:**
-- all team members are equal;
+- All team members are equal;
-- every team member’s opinion will be thoughtfully considered;
+- Every team member’s opinion will be thoughtfully considered;
-- each team member will keep all commitments by the agreed upon due date;
+- Each team member will keep all commitments by the agreed upon due date;
-- each team member agrees to constantly assess whether team members are honouring their commitment to the team norms.
+- Each team member agrees to constantly assess whether team members are honouring their commitment to the team norms.

 **Team member communication:**
-- team members will speak respectfully to each other;
+- Team members will speak respectfully to each other;
-- will not talk down to each other;
+- No one not talk down to each other;
-- will positively recognize and thank each other for team contributions.
+- Everyone positively recognize and thank each other for team contributions.

 **Team member interaction in meetings:**
-- team members will listen without interrupting;
+- Team members will listen without interrupting;
-- hold no side or competing conversations;
+- No one should hold sides or compete during conversations;
-- follow the rules for effective meetings;
+- Follow the rules for effective meetings;
-- attend the meetings on time;
+- Attend the meetings on time;
-- always work from an agenda;
+- Always work from an agenda;
-- notes with action points will be recorded at each meeting;
+- Notes with action points will be recorded at each meeting;
-- end meetings on time.
+- End meetings on time.

 **Team organization and function:**